Bank of Oklahoma staff battling lifelong asthma to climb 800 stairs at outdoor Fight For Air Climb to raise money to end lung disease, COVID-19

 Money raised at the Fight For Air Climb will fund the Lung Association’s efforts to end lung cancer and lung disease, as well as support the Lung Association’s COVID-19 Action Initiative.
 The COVID-19 Action Initiative is a $25 million investment to address COVID-19 and protect against future respiratory virus pandemics.
 The initiative works with public and private entities to increase research collaboration and develop new vaccines, detection tests and treatment therapies.

 About the American Lung Association

-The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease, through research, education and advocacy.
-The work of the American Lung Association is focused on four strategic imperatives: to defeat lung cancer; to improve the air we breathe; to reduce the burden of lung disease on individuals and their families; and to eliminate tobacco use and tobacco-related diseases.
+The American Lung Association is the leading organization working to save lives by improving lung health and preventing lung disease through education, advocacy and research.
+The work of the American Lung Association is focused on four strategic imperatives: to defeat lung cancer; to champion clean air for all; to improve the quality of life for those with lung disease and their families; and to create a tobacco-free future.
 For more information about the American Lung Association, a holder of the coveted 4-star rating from Charity Navigator and a Gold-Level GuideStar Member, or to support the work it does, call 1-800-LUNGUSA (1-800-586-4872) or visit: Lung.org.

 American Lung Association

 OKLAHOMA CITY – The Oklahoma Institute for Child Advocacy (OICA) is using a unique tactic to celebrate “April Fools’” Day while highlighting the dangers of misinformation on social media, calling it the #SoYouKnow Campaign.